mrkotha/DiabetiesPredictiveModel_AISC/README.md

 		breaks = 20)
 }

-# boxplot for all the factors, comparing whether individual has diabeties or not
+# boxplot for all the factors, comparing whether individual has diabetes or not
 for (var in colnames(summary_df)) {
   p <- ggplot(summary_df, aes_string(x = var, fill = "factor(Outcome)")) +
   geom_boxplot(position = "dodge", color = "black") +